factset/go-drill/README.md

 [![Smoke Test](https://github.com/factset/go-drill/workflows/SmokeTest/badge.svg)](https://github.com/factset/go-drill/actions)
 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-go-drill is a highly efficient Pure Go Client and Sql driver for [Apache Drill](https://drill.apache.org).
+go-drill is a highly efficient Pure Go Client and Sql driver for [Apache Drill](https://drill.apache.org) and [Dremio](https://www.dremio.com).
 It differs from other clients / drivers by using the native Protobuf API to communicate with Drill instead of the REST API.
 As a result this becomes significatly more performant when dealing with large amounts of data.
 The raw bytes that are returned from Drill aren't copied, but are instead